-- Quizzes (30%): Students will take quizzes through Canvas that covers the assigned reading.
+- 1. Quizzes (20%): Students will take quizzes through Canvas that covers the assigned reading.
 Study guides for these quizzes will also be provided on Canvas.
 The three lowest grades will be dropped.
-No change to this requirement. - 2.
-Oral Exam (20%): Each student will schedule a 30 minute Zoom meeting with the professor between December 1 and 11.
+No change to this requirement. - Oral Exam (20%): Each student will schedule a 30 minute Zoom meeting with the professor between December 1 and 11.
 The student will be required to give a synthetic overview of the argument of Romans and to answer clarification questions at the professor's discretion.
 Further instructions for preparation will be provided on Canvas.
 This will count as the final exam for the class.
 No change to this requirement. - 3.
-Research Paper (30%): Students will write an 8-10 page research paper.
+Research Paper (40%): Students have the option to either write two 8-10 page research papers or one 16-20 page research paper.
 A list of pre-approved topics will be provided on Canvas.
 Students may ask the professor for approval for any topic not listed.
 Students must inform the professor of their topics by August 31.
-Papers must interact with Moo and at least three additional technical sources.
+Shorter papers must interact with Moo and at least three additional technical sources.
+Longer papers must interact with Moo and at least five additional technical sources.
 A student may turn his or her paper in at any time during the semester for evaluation and grading.
 He or she will be able to resubmit the paper if desired.
 Final submissions are due by December 11.
-No change to this requirement. - Book Chart (20%): Students will create a 1 page book chart for Romans.
+No change to this requirement. - 4.
+Book Chart (20%): Students will create a 1 page book chart for Romans.
 Additional instructions and a template will be provided on Canvas.
 The book chart will be due in class on November 30.
 No change to this requirement.